Conveyancing process explained for buyers

 What is conveyancing?
 It's the legal process of buying a home.
 We explain everything you need to know about the conveyancing process when buying -- the conveyancing steps and conveyancing process timeline

-This is a guide to the conveyancing procedure when buying a home.
-Conveyancing involves legally transferring home ownership from the seller to the buyer.
-It starts when your offer on a house is accepted and finishes when you receive the keys.
-Understanding what it involves will help ensure there are fewer surprises along the way.
+Conveyancing is the legal transfer of home ownership from the seller to you, the buyer.
+The conveyancing process starts when your offer on a house is accepted and finishes when you receive the keys.

 Who does the conveyancing?